omise/omise-prestashop/README.md

 Omise provides a set of APIs that help merchants of any size accept payments online.
 <!--- KEEP END --->

-**Opn Payments PrestaShop** is our official plugin providing support for processing payments on PrestaShop through Opn Payments.
+**Omise PrestaShop** is our official plugin providing support for processing payments on PrestaShop through Opn Payments.

 ## Usage